caffeine-squad/api-dot-community/README.md

 ## Installation

-Use the package [npm](https://https://www.npmjs.com/) to install the API.
+Use the package [npm](https://https://www.npmjs.com/) to install the backend API.

 ```bash
 npm install